Interpretation of Airborne Geophysical Data

 Software

-compilation and processing of geophysical data.
-The modelling programs are
+processing of geophysical data.
+The modelling programs are partially based on

-partially based on work by the GSC, the USGS, and recent scientific
+work by the GSC, the USGS, and recent scientific publications.
+SGL employs

-publications.
-SGL employs geophysicists, physicists, mathematicians and computer
+geophysicists, physicists, mathematicians and computer scientists engaged in

-scientists engaged in developing new programs and maintaining and enhancing
+developing new programs and maintaining and enhancing existing software.

-existing software.
-Sander Geophysics also uses current versions of third party modelling software such as
+Sander Geophysics also uses current versions of third party modelling

 Hardware